moylty/DejaBrewPOS/README.md

 not just because it will allow me to make binaries for Windows and Linux, but also because I just HATE developing on Windows.

-I was planning to use GTK, but setting up the development prerequisites on Windows was an absolute pain.

-I might use the [imgui library](https://github.com/ocornut/imgui) or Qt.
+I was considering both GTK and imgui, but ultimately I decided on using Qt.
+Qt is better cross-platform compared to GTK, as well as being easier to set up for Windows development.
+Imgui seemed too complicated, especially for the relatively simple program I was going to make with it.

+Qt allows me to develop and compile my code on my Linux PC, and then cross-compile it into a Windows binary.